Zen to Go Logo

 Prevent diseases caused by physical, chemical, or biological agents in the work environment.

-Measure air quality, ensure proper ventilation, and control noise levels.
+Measure air quality, ensure adequate ventilation, and control noise levels.

 Workplace safety

-Identify and eliminate conditions that can cause accidents (falls, hits, cuts).
+Identify and eliminate conditions that may cause accidents (falls, hits, cuts).

-Properly signal risk areas, keep aisles clear, and maintain equipment.
+Properly signal hazardous areas, keep aisles clear, and maintain equipment.

 Occupational medicine

-Monitor employees' health through medical exams and follow-up on health issues.
+Monitor the health of employees through medical examinations and follow-up on conditions.

 Conduct pre-employment and periodic medical exams to detect health problems early.